ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

-Climate warming could lead to some increase in numbers in Massachusetts, but Hoary Edge may not become common.
-Its recent downward slide suggests the need for more careful field searches and monitoring of known occurrences.
-It’s present NatureServe rank of S4 here may not be warranted.
+One might expect that climate warming would lead, or would have already led, to some increase in Hoary Edge numbers in Massachusetts, but the reverse seems to be happening.
+This species' recent downward slide suggests the need for more careful field searches and monitoring of known occurrences.
+Its present NatureServe rank of S4 or "apparently secure" here may not be warranted.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS